3 Bellstone, Shrewsbury,

 What is ESWT (Shock Wave Therapy)?

-SWT is a procedure where shock waves are passed through the skin to the injured part of the foot, using a special device.
+ESWT is a procedure where shock waves are passed through the skin to the injured part of the foot, using a special device.
 It is often referred to as "Extracorporeal" meaning outside of the body.

 The shock waves are mechanical and not electric.
 They are low energy sound waves, which work by increasing blood flow to the injured area.
 This speeds up your body’s healing process.
-You will usually require a course of three to four treatments, one to two weeks apart.
+You will usually require a course of three to six treatments, one to two weeks apart.

 Why should I have ESWT?

 ESWT is offered to patients who have not responded well enough to other treatments such as physiotherapy, orthotics (insoles or leg braces), rest, steroid injection, ice therapy and pain relief.
 It is a minimally invasive treatment that is carried out on an outpatient basis, which means that you can go home the same day.
 ESWT can offer relief from pain and other symptoms.

 What are the risks/side effects?

 You will experience some pain/discomfort during the treatment, but you should be able to cope with this.
 Following the treatment, you may initially experience more pain, redness, bruising, swelling and numbness to the area.
 These side effects should resolve within a week, before your next treatment.
 There is a small risk of tendon rupture or ligament rupture and damage to the soft tissue, but studies have shown that five to seven out of ten patients have found it to be effective.

 The conditions in which we regularly treat with ESWT are Plantar Fasciitis and Achilles Tendinopathy.